 Whether you manage a fleet or oversee safety and risk, you know that groups like commercial drivers, branded vehicle drivers and even those that are hired exclusively to drive on behalf of the company benefit from a driver safety policy and program.
 Have you considered though the estimated 30-40 million drivers in their own vehicles (or even a rental car) that meet with customers, travel to patients, visit offices or job sites, grab that afternoon coffee pick-me-up or do part-time work?
-There’s a name for this driver population – hired/non-owned, sometimes referred to as grey fleet or casual/reimbursable drivers.
+There’s a name for this driver population – hired and non-owned, also sometimes referred to as “grey fleet” or casual/reimbursable drivers.
 These hired and non-owned auto drivers represent some of the most high-risk yet unmonitored behind-the-wheel employees for companies.

 - It’s better if I don’t know my high-risk drivers

-Traveling for work
+Traveling for Work

 Salespeople sometimes travel to and from places, depending on what they’re selling.
 Some of the most common locations include other offices, trade shows, conferences and everywhere in between.
 With little to no ability to avoid getting behind the wheel of a vehicle for their role, salespeople are often being given direction by their employer to ensure the best and most efficient results.
-These include different elements like a list of prospects, a route or the number of miles allowed to be drive in a day.
-The more control that employers exert over their drivers who may not be regularly monitored, the easier it is to be named in a lawsuit as an at-fault party, whether they occupy a branded vehicle or not.
+These include different elements like a list of prospects, a route or the number of miles allowed to be driven in a day.
+Unfortunately, the more control that employers exert over their drivers who may not be regularly monitored, the easier it is to be named in a lawsuit as an at-fault party, whether they occupy a branded vehicle or not.

 Did you know that there is another common problem you need to be aware of when managing your hired-non owned drivers?

 This is simply not true.
-While many employers believe they’re shedding liability through allowances, they’re increasing exposure risk.
+While many employers believe they’re shedding liability through allowances, they’re actually increasing exposure risk.
 There are several problems with the allowance approach, including:

 Allowances can potentially lead to decreased vigilance.
 It’s not uncommon for employers to infrequently pull motor vehicle records (MVRs) on their drivers, sometimes waiting up to two years between pulls.
 This leaves employers open to immense risk and a visibility gap.

 Think of everything that can happen to a driver in a year.
 When an incident does occur, a company that only periodically checks MVRs lacks the ability to showcase that they maintained an appropriate level of vigilance in remediating poor driving behavior and getting unsafe drivers off the road.